3C-SCSU/Avatar/README.md

 Make sure your fork is up to date: (follow instructions above)<br>

-Before you create a pull request, it's a good idea to ensure that your fork is up-to-date with the original repository.
-If it's not, follow the steps mentioned in the previous message to merge the latest changes from the original repository into your fork.<br>

-<br>Push your changes to your fork:<br>
+Push your changes to your fork:<br>

 If you've made local changes, push them to your forked repository on GitHub:<br>
 ```sh